Claire-Partridge/alevel-resource/README.md

 Don't forget who gets the credit though!

-Files available to download:
+2 Resource Formats available to download:

-  * 2 worksheet formats;
   * A Jupyter Notebook 'lab-style' practical guide with data analysis and evaluation sections
   * An Excel workbook practical guide with data analysis and evaluation sections

   </font>